jase-k/whats_for_dinner/README.md

 Ability to add X number of recipes to meal
 Delete Menu Meals
 Fix edit.html to update menu Need a new route

 ->
-Add User Menu's Functionality (Ability to Swap out Meals or Randomize one) Add 'add to meal button' on browse Recipes'
-Be able to generate meal plan for specific dates

 # Generate Shopping List
+*Generate a new Shopping List if currently not in DB* *Keep Track of what you've gotten and what you need* *Add Your Own items to Shopping List*
 Populate a Shopping List based on Meal plan for the week.
 Add Optional Ingredients
+If get a substitute of an ingredient, mark that on the recipe that was substituted (This will need to be a new table) Show (For Dinner on Sat, Oct 14, Recipe: *Recipe.Title*) Clear List prior to generating a new one

+# Auto-Generate a Meal Plan
+Add Menu Options to Preferences
+Add 'add to meal button' on browse Recipes'
+Add User Menu's Functionality (Ability to Swap out Meals or Randomize one) Be able to generate meal plan for specific dates

 # Ingredient/Recipe Details
-Food Groups ['vegetables', 'fruits', 'meat', 'grains', 'oils', 'sweets']
+Food Groups ['vegetables', 'fruits', 'meat', 'grains', 'oils', 'sweets'] Good to Have on Hand:

 # Tag list